Skip to main content

 Questions?

-The Athletic Recruitment Coordinator at Calvin serves as the liaison between the coaching staff and the admissions office.
+The staff below serve as the liaisons between the coaching staff and the admissions office.
 Our aim is to work together to communicate with interested student-athletes and to give them the best information possible to aid in the college decision-making process.

 Houston Glass